Soumasish2005/xkcd-comic-app/README.md

 # XKCD Comic Viewer

 XKCD Comic Viewer is a simple web application that allows users to browse through XKCD comics.
 Users can view the latest comic, navigate to previous or next comics, or load a random comic.
+This mini project was built as a part of MLH Global Hack Week(GHW): APIs 😊

 ## Features